 History of Thanksgiving Day

 While the tradition is mainly connected to the feast of the Pilgrims, the Puritans started the tradition before coming to the New World.
 The Catholic Church had instituted so many special days of remembrance, thanks, feasting, fasting, and resting that the Puritans wanted to remove all holidays and only celebrate Days of Thanksgiving or Days of Fasting.
-These were observed after an act of special providence, which was a disaster or threat of disaster that the Puritans believed were as a result of judgment from God.
+These were observed after an act of special providence, which was a disaster or threat of disaster that the Puritans believed was as a result of judgment from God.
 Events observed with Days of Thanksgiving include the English conquering of the Spanish Armada in 1588 and the 1606 Gunpowder Plot catastrophe.

 However, this story is widely debated, as similar stories originate from Spanish settlements and other groups of settlers.
 Due to this, the story is widely regarded as a cultural myth.
 In fact, it is believed that Squanto knew how to communicate with the settlers because he was previously enslaved by John Smith and taken on several voyages back to England before returning to his homeland to find the Patuxet tribe eliminated through disease, which was spread by the settlers.
 With no home tribe, Squanto, also called Tisquantum, settled with the English at the Plymouth colony, later serving as a guide and translator for the settlers as they visited Native American tribes.
 But many of these tribes distrusted Squanto for his allegiance with the settlers.
 The holiday’s true origins are attributed to the Puritan Feast of Thanksgiving, a tradition which many pilgrims observed in the New World.

 Thanksgiving celebrations in the United States used to differ according to state.
 It was traditionally celebrated on the last Thursday of November in the early 1800s.
 Sarah Josepha Hale is a writer known for campaigning for an official date for 40 years through letters to political leaders.
 In 1863, President Lincoln issued a proclamation that all states will celebrate Thanksgiving on this day.
-This act was an effort to unite the North and the South, but due to rebellion of the North’s authority, the holiday was not consistently celebrated on the same day until after Reconstruction.
+This act was an effort to unite the North and the South, but due to the rebellion of the North’s authority, the holiday was not consistently celebrated on the same day until after Reconstruction.
 A joint resolution was signed by Congress and President Franklin D. Roosevelt in 1941 to change the holiday to the fourth Thursday of November rather than the last, believing the earlier economic boost to be beneficial to the United States economy.

 Traditions of Thanksgiving Meal